 Cardiac Catheterization Services

-We understand that while working through a heart problem is never easy, it is often made easier when surrounded by nearby family and friends.
-This is why our cardiac catheterization lab offers services that are diagnostic as well as services that are procedural.
+While working through a heart problem is never easy, we understand that it is often made more accessible when surrounded by nearby family and friends.
+This is why our cardiac catheterization lab offers diagnostic and procedural services.
 So, while some patients are referred to us for further evaluation, we also provide interventional heart care for artery blockages and arrhythmias.
-This means, except for open heart surgery, cardiac patients do not need to be transported to another site to receive a corrective procedure.
+This means cardiac patients do not need to be transported to another site except for open heart surgery to receive a corrective procedure.

 This proactive type of evaluation and care may help address the progression of cardiovascular disease.
-Specifically, cardiac catheterization diagnoses problems with blood flow and pressure as well as valve function.
-It does this by mapping out the inside of a heart’s arteries to look for blockages.
+Specifically, cardiac catheterization diagnoses problems with blood flow and pressure as well as valve function by mapping the inside of a heart’s arteries to look for blockages.

-Hunt Regional Healthcare’s state-of-the-art imaging machine with a speed of 30–60 frames per second performs advanced diagnostic imaging.
-The machine can produce images of the five major vessels of the heart, the peripheral arteries, and the extremities.
+Hunt Regional Healthcare’s state-of-the-art imaging machine, which performs advanced diagnostic imaging at a speed of 30–60 frames per second, can produce images of the five major vessels of the heart, the peripheral arteries, and the extremities.

 Test results allow the cardiac physician to develop an appropriate treatment plan.
 This plan may include bypass surgery, medication modification, or angioplasty.

-Catheterization may be ordered if a screening examination, such as an electrocardiogram, points to the likelihood of an underlying heart condition that needs further evaluation.
+Catheterization may be ordered if a screening examination, such as an electrocardiogram, indicates the likelihood of an underlying heart condition needing further evaluation.
 A doctor also may order a cath lab procedure to evaluate blood flow to the heart when pain occurs after a patient:

 • Experiences a heart attack